seancorfield/next-jdbc/doc/result-set-builders.md

 * `(with-column builder row i)` -- given the row so far, fetches column `i` from the current row of the `ResultSet`, converts it to a Clojure value, and adds it to the row (for `as-maps` this is a call to `.getObject`, a call to `read-column-by-index` -- see the `ReadableColumn` protocol below, and a call to `assoc!`),
 * `(row! builder row)` -- completes the row (a `(persistent! row)` call by default).

-`execute!` and `execute-one!` call these functions for each row they need to build. `reducible!` _may_ call these functions if the reducing function causes a row to be materialized.
+`execute!` and `execute-one!` call these functions for each row they need to build. `plan` _may_ call these functions if the reducing function causes a row to be materialized.

 ## ResultSet Protocol